TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/Tasks/WorkingTypoScript/MarksSubparts/Date/Index.rst

 Now the :ref:`stdWrap <t3tsref:stdwrap>` function has a property called :code:`data`, which is of data type :ref:`getText <t3tsref:data-type-gettext>`.
-From this we can see that this data type can call on PHP's :code:`date()` function, using the same format options (see http://php.net/manual/en/function.date.php).
+From this we can see that this data type can call PHP's :code:`date()` function, using the same format options (see http://php.net/manual/en/function.date.php).

 We will use a :code:`d.m.Y` format.
 For those unfamiliar with PHP, this means having the